sohail3031/AutoApply/README.md

 - **🔍 Multi-Platform Support** – Extend automation to LinkedIn, Indeed, and more job boards.
 - **🌐 Headless Mode** – Faster, resource-friendly execution without opening a visible browser window.
 - **🌐 More Security Questions** – Different job applications having different screener questions on GlassDoor/Indeed.
+- **🔍 Multi-Language Support** - Some jobs and some questions are in different language.

 ---